 Difference between Lamen and Ramen?

-Ramen or Lamen, which is the right name? – In Japan there is no letter “R”, so the traditional Chinese name lámian became ramen when exported to Japan.
+Ramen or Lamen, what is the correct name? - In Japan, there is no letter "R," so the traditional Chinese name lámian kind of turned into ramen when it was exported to Japan.
 There is no right or wrong, so we use both forms randomly in the text.

 The name " ramen " means stretched dough [拉] ( la ) and noodles [麺] (men).
 He is therefore the protagonist of the dish.
 Wheat flour, egg and water, are the three basic ingredients that produce this variety of pasta.